 Project 2: How to use Deluxe Adhesive Paper for Decor

 This project wasn’t necessary…but I did it anyway!
 I just loved the deluxe adhesive paper with the lemon print and didn’t really know where to use it.
-So I decided to cover the little fake tablet that Ramona’s play kitchen has on it.
+So I decided to cover the little fake tablet that R’s play kitchen has on it.
 I always feel like it looks like a price tag (I know, I’m too type A).
 And the lemons seemed perfect for a play kitchen!

 This quick project also illustrates a cut using the Cricut Joy mat for a material that isn’t a “smart” material.
 Here’s what I used: